wowckm11/BudgetTool/README.md

 2 - check your expenses, filtering by date, price, category, or user ID

+3 - receive status of a user, along with spending-habit suggestions

 Planned functionality:

-3 - receive a spending suggestion

 Docker implementation (approx. by 09.09.2022)